📞 20 Common Business Communication Idioms

 - to explore the idioms below

-I hope you enjoy the lesson, and I hope to see you soon!
+Enjoy the lesson and I hope to see you soon!

 Teacher Rob 🙋♂️